schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Emergency Height

-A licensed practical nurse attracts a epilepsy at a workshop.
+A licensed practical nurse attracts an epilepsy at a workshop.

 ## Supernatural Aggression